-- In a pan, put the butter and lightly cook the rhubarb, stirring from time to time (must stay tender, do not overcooked).
+- In a pan, put the butter and lightly cook the rhubarb, stirring from time to time (must stay tender, do not overcook).

-- Remove from the heat and add the 50 g of sugar.
+- Remove from the heat and add the rest of the sugar (50 g).

 - In a bowl, mix the egg, cream, and extract vanilla.

 - Put the rhubarb evenly on the sweet dough, pour the mixed cream egg on it.

 - Cook in the oven during 25-30 min.

 - Before serving, sprinkle powder sugar on the pie if you want.